mathom/apigpen/README.md

 `apigpen` is a tool to import and export your [AWS API Gateway](https://aws.amazon.com/api-gateway) projects for version control, manipulation, or other similar tasks.

+It currently does not import/export API keys, custom domains, or client certificates.

 ## Installation

 `pip install git+git://github.com/mathom/apigpen.git`